University of Guelph: History

-The Ontario Legislature amalgamated the three colleges into the single body of the University of Guelph on May 8, 1964.
+The Ontario Legislature amalgamated the three colleges into a single body, the University of Guelph, on May 8, 1964.
 The University of Guelph Act also brought about the Board of Governors to oversee administrative operations and financial management, and the Senate to address academic concerns.
-The non-denominational graduate and undergraduate institution was, and remains known especially for the agricultural and veterinary programs that shaped it.
+The non-denominational graduate and undergraduate institution was, and remains, known especially for its agricultural and veterinary programs.

-Wellington College was established shortly after the University of Guelph Act, and five years later, was split three ways into the College of Arts (COA), which exists in the present day, the College of Physical Science and the College of Social Science.
+Wellington College was established shortly after the University of Guelph Act and, five years later, was split into three colleges: the College of Arts (COA), which exists in the present day; the College of Physical Science; and the College of Social Science.
 The Macdonald Institute would also be renamed the College of Family and Consumer Studies during the split.
 After this split, the University of Guelph started reorganizing into its present-day form, starting from the establishment of the College of Biological Sciences (CBS) in 1971.
-The College of Physical Science would be married to the OAC's School of Engineering in 1989, creating the College of Engineering and Physical Sciences (CEPS).
+The College of Physical Science would merge with the OAC's School of Engineering in 1989, creating the College of Engineering and Physical Sciences (CEPS).
 The College of Social Science and the College of Family and Consumer Studies were joined to create the College of Social and Applied Human Sciences (CSAHS) in 1998.
-Finally, the College of Management and Economics (CME) would be established from the segregation of offered business, management and economic degrees and courses in 2006.
+Finally, the College of Management and Economics (CME) was established in 2006 through the segregation of business, management, and economics degrees and courses.

 The university is named after the city.
-Guelph comes from the Italian Guelfo and the Bavarian-Germanic Welf also known as Guelf.
+Guelph comes from the Italian Guelfo and the Bavarian-Germanic Welf, also known as Guelf.
 It is a reference to the reigning British monarch at the time Guelph was founded, King George IV, whose family was from the House of Hanover, a younger branch of the House of Welf was sometimes spelled as Gwelf.